jeremygradisher/resources/README.md

 4. Create the S3 bucket - Click create bucket.
 Name it.
 AWS Region matters - Currently deselecting the Block all public access setting.

-bucket:

-Create and Connect policy to the User!:
 5. Go back to services and click IAM hit users in the left nav and click into the user

 6. hit policies in the left click get started (if necessary)